openstack/cinder-specs/specs/mitaka/api-microversions.rst

 Proposed change
 ===============
-Cinder will use a framework we will call ‘API Microversions’ for allowing changes to the API while preserving backward compatibility.
+Cinder will use a framework we will call 'API Microversions' for allowing changes to the API while preserving backward compatibility.
 The basic idea is that a user has to explicitly ask for their request to be treated with a particular version of the API.
-So breaking changes can be added to the API without breaking users who don’t specifically ask for it.
+So breaking changes can be added to the API without breaking users who don't specifically ask for it.
 This is done with an HTTP header X-OpenStack-Cinder-API-Version which is a monotonically increasing semantic version number starting from 2.1.